just4jc/bot-education/Student-Resources/README.md

 8. (Optional) An Azure App Insights account to capture telemetry on your bot.

 ## Slides
-The pattern of instruction best suited for this course is to have a presentation followed by a lab.
-The slides can be presented in the following order:
+The slides can be followed in the following order:
 1. Overview - Bot Framework
 2. Overview - Cognitive Services API
 3. Testing Bots